spdk/spdk/doc/lvol.md

 ## Configuring Logical Volumes

 There is no static configuration available for logical volumes.
-All configuration is done trough RPC.
+All configuration is done through RPC.
 Information about logical volumes is kept on block devices.

 ## RPC overview {#lvol_rpc}